changchuming/changchuming.github.io/_posts/2018-12-24-Making-a-DIY-Hologram.md

 <img src="/assets/images/portrait_sketch.png" class="thumbnail">

-The sheep vectors were downloaded free from here (https://www.vecteezy.com/vector-art/85746-cute-sheep-vectors).
+The sheep vectors were downloaded free from [here](https://www.vecteezy.com/vector-art/85746-cute-sheep-vectors).
 I imported the assets into illustrator and converted the images into vectors using the "Image Trace" function.
 This is important as we want the images to be engraved as a series of lines, rather than an entire blob.
 The final vector file to be sent for engraving is shown below.

 <img src="/assets/images/lasercut_everything.svg" class="thumbnail">